Generate your class and proxy it too

 Finally, a note about init

-What if your servlet needs to use the init and destory life cycle methods?
+What if your servlet needs to use the init

 You may be tempted to do the following to generate your class: